RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Compatibility.md

 - Kali 2.0, 2016.1 to 2018.2 and arm versions (Raspberry Pi)
 - OpenMandriva LX3
 - OpenSUSE Leap 42.1 to 42.3
-- Parrot Security 2.2.1 to 3.10 and arm versions (Raspberry Pi)
+- Parrot Security 2.2.1 or higher and arm versions (Raspberry Pi)
 - Raspbian 7 (Wheezy) to 9 (Stretch) (Raspberry Pi)
 - Red Hat 7 (Maipo)
 - Ubuntu/Xubuntu 15.10 to 18.04